leeseohyeon21/chattProgram/README.md

 ## Chatting Program

-this program is example in book.<br>
+this program is an example in book.<br>
 you check this book below <strong>reference</strong><br>

 I followed with and dockerized that completed program